wbenny/pdbex/README.md

  -r prefix           Prefix for all symbols.
  -g suffix           Suffix for all symbols.

-Following options can be explicitly turned of by leading '-'.
+Following options can be explicitly turned off by adding trailing '-'.
 Example: -p-
  -p                  Create padding members.
 (T) -x                  Show offsets.
 (T)